John Lewis (electronic musician): Early life

-Lewis was born in the town of Davidson, Saskatchewan, Canada, on the 26th July 1944.
+Lewis was born in the town of Davidson, Saskatchewan, Canada, on 26 July 1944.
 He was the youngest of two boys, with his brother David five years his senior, born to parents David Reginald Lewis and Minnie Anne Bigg.
 Lewis studied for a bachelor in Fine Art - Music at St. Stephens College at the University of Alberta in the mid-1960s.
 During this time, Lewis became the prize composition student of associate professor Violet Archer, a renowned Canadian composer.

 In 1964 Lewis was awarded the university 'Eva Shaw Memorial Prize in Music' for being a student of "outstanding merit".
 During his time at university, Lewis played the organ on the CKUA radio station in regular slots before becoming a music commentator for the station.

 In November 1966 Lewis put forward an application that was endorsed by the university and put before the committee for one of the world's most prestigious scholarships - Rhodes.
 The scholarship was so prestigious that to be endorsed by the university an applicant was not only required to possess a bachelor's degree but also demonstrate “outstanding academic achievement”.
 John found himself competing with two of his peers: bachelor of commerce student Donald H. Clogg, and Kenneth C. McKenzie, who held an honours degree in geography.
 A committee of seven headed by Justice Kane, a former Rhodes scholar himself, and judge at the Alberta Supreme Court awarded the scholarship to Mr. McKenzie on 21 November 1966.

 Having previously earned a Bachelor of Arts in English, Lewis then gained his Bachelor of Music, announced in the Edmonton Journal on 23 May 1967.
 He continued to broadcast on CKUA Radio as a Music Commentator in his regular slots and remained the music director at the Highlands United Church, a position he had held since 1966.
 He spent the academic year 1967-68 in Winnipeg studying organ and harpsichord with Douglas Bodle at the University of Manitoba, and composition with Bernard Naylor.